-Cornell Health is implementing changes to student mental health services to provide more rapid access to care and increased flexibility in follow-up options.
+Cornell Health has implemented changes to student mental health services to provide more rapid access to care and increased flexibility in follow-up options.

 These changes are in response to student feedback and a steadily increasing utilization of mental health services over the past decade.

 - Students are now able to access care when they need it, through 25-minute counseling sessions that can often be scheduled the same day.

 - Students have increased flexibility in deciding which mental health provider they see and when: they can select a counselor based on convenience or availability (i.e., first available appointment or a visit with a provider of their choosing).